x9x96/Notebook_Beta/README.md

 ## Content Copyright claims

-Media contents used in this project belong to their respective creators/authors from their respective platforms.
+Media contents used in this project belong to their respective creators/ authors from their respective platforms.
 No claim has and shall be made by the author of this project and the users of this project...

 ## Tech Stats
 **Server**: Firebase Auth, Firebase Storage, Firebase Firestore